 …and rub it onto the skin.

 We mentioned this earlier, but getting the oil onto the skin is VERY important.
-When we think of the term "beard oil," we assume that it's an oil for a beard (and hey, that makes sense).
+When we think of the term “beard oil,” we assume that it’s an oil for a beard (and hey, that makes sense).
 But the truth is, the oil is just as much for your skin as it is for your beard, and most of the time, your skin really needs that oil.
-Beard hairs are long and thin and they draw your skin's natural oil away from the surface of the skin, and that can leave you dry and flaky.
-That's why beard oil can be great for itchiness, irritation, and beardruff—it helps the skin.
+Beard hairs are long and thin and they draw your skin’s natural oil away from the surface of the skin, and that can leave you dry and flaky.
+That’s why

 With that in mind, here’s the thing to remember:

-You CANNOT get the skin benefits of beard oil if the oil doesn't come into contact with your skin.
+You CANNOT get the skin benefits of

-We’re leaning pretty hard on that “get the oil on your skin” bit, but it’s for real, and if you take away one idea from this post, we hope it's that: beard oil can be a great for your skin, but it needs to actually come into contact with your skin.
+We’re leaning pretty hard on that “get the oil on your skin” bit, but it’s for real, and if you take away one idea from this post, we hope it’s that:

 The beard here tends to fray at the soul patch a little bit, so we’ll give that area a little extra attention:

 As you finish up, you may notice that your beard may be a bit of a mess: